kudobuilder/kudo/development.md

 Now run locally with `go run cmd/kubectl-kudo/main.go init --unsafe-self-signed-webhook-ca --kudo-image kensipe/controller:latest -w`

+**note:** The name kensipe/controller:latest was used as a full functional example.
+You should choose a name for which you have rights to push to docker hub.
+Using kind and the image load technique, you can avoid the push then pull approach completely.

-### Debugging KUDO Running locally outside the Cluster
+### Debugging KUDO running locally outside the Cluster

-The most significant challenge for running kudo locally outside the cluster is kudo v0.14.0+ requires a webhook.
-This webhook configuration requires kube to make a callback to the webhook.
+The most significant challenge for running KUDO locally outside the cluster is KUDO v0.14.0+ requires a [webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
+This webhook configuration requires kubernetes to make a callback to the webhook.
 This callback is accomplished via an https call requiring valid certificates to work.
 Our current solution to this is to use ngrok which was created for this purpose.

 These instructions assume you haven't already initialized the cluster with previously running the manager locally.
 If you did you will need to run `kubectl delete MutatingWebhookConfiguration kudo-manager-instance-admission-webhook-config` for this to work.

-Steps to run the kudo manager outside the local cluster:
+Steps to run the KUDO manager outside the local cluster:

 1. `make generate-manifests`
 1. (separate term) `ngrok http 443`